-Birchcliff is committed to constantly evolving and improving its health, safety and environmental management program and conducting its activities in a manner that safeguards its employees, contractors, representatives, the environment and the public at large.
-The Corporation has an active program to monitor and comply with health, safety and environmental laws, rules and regulations applicable to its operations.
+Birchcliff is committed to continually evolving and improving its health and safety program (the "H&S Program") and its environmental management program (the "EM Program") and to conducting its activities in a manner that safeguards its employees, contractors and representatives, the public and the environment.
+Birchcliff's executives, managers, employees and others engaged on its behalf are responsible for upholding the requirements of its H&S and EM Programs.